What is this deliverable for?

 Hard Skills Team Report — Detailed Sections

-The hard skills report is generated from the analyzed CVs of the members.
+The hard skills report is generated from the members' analyzed CVs.
 It focuses on a snapshot of the team's collective technical skills.

 1. Reference Job Brief (Optional)

-If an ideal CV job brief has been associated, it is displayed as a reference to allow for reading scores against the job requirements.
+If an ideal CV Job Brief has been associated, it is displayed as a reference to allow for reading the scores against the job requirements.

 2. Individual Scores per Member